-In addition to the CWG-Stewardship evaluation, the CCWG-Accountability Work Stream 1 Proposal further addresses “Stress Tests,” testing the proposed structure against various scenarios.
-Since the CCWG-Accountability document is currently in draft form, this section only refers to the relevant Stress Tests, and directs you directly to the CCWG-Accountability document for further detail.
+In addition to the CWG-Stewardship evaluation, the CCWG-Accountability Work Stream 1 Proposal further addresses “Stress Tests” that test the proposed structure against various scenarios.
+Since the CCWG-Accountability document is currently in draft form, this section only refers to the relevant Stress Tests, and directs the reader directly to the CCWG-Accountability document for further detail.
 Relevant CCWG-Accountability Stress Tests:

 Failure to Meet Operational Expectations